 Bachelor of Alternative Medicine: Degree Program Overviews

 Alternative medicine is sometimes known as holistic health, although some feel the two terms are not quite the same.
-Long lists of alternative therapies may be found.
-Most will include hypnotherapy, herbal sciences, holistic health, Chinese medicine, chiropractic, osteopathy, homeopathy, acupuncture and massage therapy.
-Some of these (e.g., chiropractic, osteopathy) require a doctor's degree, most require only a certificate or a diploma.
-A bachelor's degree is available for a few.
+Alternative therapies include hypnotherapy, herbal sciences, holistic health, Chinese medicine, chiropractic, osteopathy, homeopathy, acupuncture and massage therapy.
+While those working in chiropractics or osteopathy need a doctor's degree, most alternative medicine practitioners only require a certificate or a diploma.
+Bachelor's degree programs are also available.

-Some bachelor's degrees are labeled as a degree in alternative medicine, while others are called a degree in health and wellness, wellness and alternative medicine, complementary medicine, or holistic health.
+Bachelor's degrees in this field can be found as alternative medicine, health and wellness, wellness and alternative medicine, complementary medicine, or holistic health degree programs.
 Bachelor's degrees in herbal science are also available; however, the studies of acupuncture and oriental medicine are generally only offered on a master's level.
 Many of these are offered online, and a large number are offered on the campuses of major colleges.

-Some schools offer both a bachelor's and master's program in oriental medicine, but the bachelor's degree is not awarded until the master's has been earned, when both are awarded simultaneously.
-Bachelor's degrees are not offered in most of the specific therapies listed as alternative therapies, such as aromatherapy, guided imagery and yoga.
-Conversely, many of them are offered as a minor or a course in a larger alternative medicine or holistic health program.
+Some schools offer bachelor's and master's degree programs in oriental medicine, but the bachelor's degree is not awarded until the master's has been earned.
+Bachelor's degrees are not offered in most of the specific therapies listed as alternative therapies, such as aromatherapy, guided imagery and yoga, but many of them are offered as a minor or a course in a larger alternative medicine or holistic health program.

 Bachelor's degrees in alternative medicine require only that the student have the credentials, usually a high school diploma or GED, to enter a college for any degree.
 There are no prerequisites specific to these degrees.